-Press Control Knob

-Rotate Control Knob
+Press Control Knob, Rotate Control Knob

-Function: Adjust volume, setup, login and review control.
+Function: Adjust volume, setup and playback control.

-It can be pressed like other keys and be rotated clockwise or counterclockwise.
-All the operations on the screen or in the menu are completed by using the control knob.
+It can be rotated clockwise or counterclockwise and be pressed like other keys.
+All operations on the screen or in the menu can be completed by using the control knob.

 The highlighted rectangular mark on the screen that moves with the rotation of the control knob is called "cursor".
 Operations can be performed in the position on the screen where the cursor stays.
 When the cursor is located on a certain item, you can press the control knob to open its submenu or confirm the operation.
-Press the control knob again, and the cursor will be able to move around on the interface/menus.
+Press the control knob again, and the cursor will be able to move around on the interface/ menus.

-Operation Procedure:
+Operating Procedure: